Opioid Addiction, Abuse & Types

 Green Mountain patients can receive cognitive behavioral therapy, dialectical behavior therapy, and trauma therapy, and each therapy session is tailored to their specific needs.
-They are also provided with holistic therapy options, including adventure therapy, exercise, yoga, and meditation.
+They are also provided with holistic therapy options, including exercise, yoga, and meditation.
 Gender-separate programs and accommodations are offered, and meals are prepared by a chef.

 New Freedom Academy